kazurayam/TestClosure/README.md

 When I executed a Test Suite in Katalon Studio to take the [demo2A](https://drive.google.com/file/d/1sS2D8SLUwMKuarHnqBvr7WJgSs-cNJRe/view?usp=sharing), the Test Suite acutally took 20 seconds to finish processing.
 But you will find the ["movie"](https://drive.google.com/file/d/1sS2D8SLUwMKuarHnqBvr7WJgSs-cNJRe/view?usp=sharing) plays in 7 seconds.
 The movie plays far quicker than the acutal scene.
 I suppose that, while I uploaded the files to Google Drive, the movies were compressed to reduce the size by chomping the still frames off.

+## How to install the plug-in

+A plug-in jar named `kazurayam-ks-testobject-x.x.x.jar` is available at the [Releases](https://github.com/kazurayam/TestClosure/releases) page.
+This jar contains `com.kazurayam.ks.testclosure.TestClosure` and related classes.
+Once you install this jar into your project's `Plugins` directory, you can quickly start multi-threading in Katalon Studio.

 ## Design Description

 This project includes a set of working codes.
 Please read the source to find the detail.
 The code will tell you everything I could.